 I posted this recipe before, but I wasn’t really happy with the pictures, so here it is again, and just in time for pancake day AKA the best flipping day of the year.

-As the child of hippies I grew up with lots of things that were “good for me”, from brown rice to wholemeal pasta.
+As the child of hippies, I grew up with lots of things that were “good for me”, from brown rice to wholemeal pasta.
 Some of those healthy options I still enjoy and some of which I run a mile from even now.
-Luckily pancakes is still an area where I enjoy a dose of bran, so my recipe uses partly wholemeal flour in order to up the nutty flavour and give a bit more bite.
+Luckily pancakes is still an area where I enjoy a dose of bran, so my recipe uses partly wholemeal flour in order to up the nutty flavour and provide a bit more bite.
 Feel free to switch up flours as you desire, and try using variations of buckwheat, spelt, or even rye.
 As long as the wet to dry proportions stay the same you’ll be flipping your way to delicious pancake success in no time at all.

 As a pancake traditionalist I always have mine with lemon juice and a sprinkling of sugar, but Nutella and caramelised banana, or blueberries cooked with honey and vanilla, are also total winners in my humble opinion.